 Answer: First, it is mandatory to be excused by your teacher (in all cases) and then to substitute the missing practical lesson.
 In other words, you will come with another group, self-study and elaborate a protocol.
 Protocol signed by the leading teacher is a proof of substitution.
 It is not allowed to substitute more practical lessons at once (in a single lesson).
 Also, the test can be done only in a regular lesson.

 Answer: To get the credits, you have to 1) attend all practical lessons, or have all absences correctly excused and substituted, 2) present a complete set of signed protocols, 3) successfully pass four partial tests.
 Resit of one failed partial test is allowed.
+High number of absences (4 and more) results in semestral tests.
+Unexcused absences (2 and more) result in graed "X" (failed)

 Question: Is it possible to substitute a practical lesson anytime or is it necessary to ask for the term?
 Is it necessary to be officially excused?